GigaSpaces-ProfessionalServices/gs-admin-training/lab02-gs_basic_overview/README.md

 *   Be introduced to and experience Grid Service Components.

 ###### Lab Description
-In this lab you will start GigaSpaces service grid and inspect the runtime grid, aka service grid, in the GS-UI.
+In this lab you will start GigaSpaces service grid.
+The service grid is the core set of processes that runs GigaSpaces and typically consists of Grid Service Agents, Managers and Grid Service Containers.
+We will then inspect the service grid in the GS-UI.

-## 1	Start GS Infrastructure
+## 1	Start the GigaSpaces service grid
 1. Goto `$GS_HOME/bin`
 2. Run: `./gs.sh host run-agent --auto --gsc=2`
 3. Start gs-ui using: `./gs-ui.sh`